amithathreya/inference_layer/README.md

 A lightweight Go-based reverse proxy that exposes an OpenAI-compatible API, forwarding requests to a locally running llama.cpp server.

 ---
+## TODO
+- CGo interfacing is a pain , migrate to llama_cpp_python
+## Updated Goals for the project
+- Continious Batching (Scheduler) for concurrent reqs
+- KV cache Management  - ambitious goal to impl PagedAttention
+- Server Side Events (SSE) streaming for the UI
+- Auth and rate limiter
 ## Architecture

 ```